 Box Office hours and location will be posted closer to the event dates.

 The box office will accept a State issued Driver’s license, a government-issued Non-Driver ID Card, Military ID, or Passport.
 Please make sure to have one of these forms of ID with you!

-All wristbands are shipped four weeks prior to the event.
+Tickets will be sent four weeks prior to the event.

 All international orders (including Canadian orders) will be available for pick up at the Box Office.
 Please bring your order confirmation and government-issued photo ID.

 If you have questions about receiving your order, shipping address, tracking info, etc. please contact Front Gate Tickets support team: support.frontgatetickets.com

 Not to worry!
 Louder Than Life passes are fulfilled and shipped in batches over several weeks.
 If your order is being shipped within the U.S., you will receive a tracking number once your pass has been mailed.

 You can purchase tickets online via Front Gate Tickets.
 Please see our TICKET DETAILS page for full info.
 At this time, there are no physical outlets for cash ticket sales.

 This will be strictly dependent on availability and if we do not sell out beforehand.

 Yes, as long as VIP tickets are still available, you can upgrade to a VIP pass with Front Gate by visiting support.frontgatetickets.com.